Shelter me oh genius words…

 One of the reasons that tired writing is dangerous and draws the attention of the Ennui hordes is because it destroys suspension of disbelief.
 On the one hand, character archetypes are extremely useful for writers – they touch something subconscious in our psyches, if you believe the likes of Jung and Joseph Campbell.
 Take, for example, the orphan/bastard king (think Alistair Theirin, Aragorn of Arathorn, and Luke Skywalker, to name a few).
 If it wasn’t a well-loved trope, the theme of everyman rising from obscurity to celebrity would never have survived as long as it has.
 But in order for it to work, any writer striving to use an archetype or an established setting/character must seek ways to make his character archetypes into real people.

 Alistair, Aragorn, and Luke don’t resonate with people because they’re bastard kings – I mean, who can actually relate to that particular life experience? – but because they have been shaped into people who are as real to fans as many of the people who are walking around alive.
-Luke is the son of an Imperial overlord, but he’s also just a bored teenager who feels traps in the boondocks of the galaxy – every too-smart kid from BFE, Montana or One-Horse-Town, Alabama can relate.
+Luke is the son of an Imperial overlord, but he’s also just a bored teenager who feels trapped in the boondocks of the galaxy – every too-smart kid from BFE, Montana or One-Horse-Town, Alabama can relate.
 Aragorn is afraid to turn into his father.
 This strikes a chord with anyone who has ever had a parent who failed them in some vital way, everyone from children of divorce to children of drug addicts.
 Alistair is afraid of the responsibility that is being asked of him, and doesn’t feel like he is good enough to shoulder the roles that he is expected to uptake.
 Speaking from personal experience, every English major who has spent years walking in the shadows of the likes of Hemingway and Faulkner and is then thrust into a world after graduation where they may or may not spend the next few years living in a cardboard box or working at Target to pay rent can relate to a heavy legacy that one may or may not be able to take on.

 In short, the best antidote for fan ennui is realism.
 Your characters cannot feel like cardboard standups and your settings cannot feel like Hollywood sets.
 They must have backstory, historical significance, favorite foods, popular culture, and – most importantly – a universe-specific conflict which drives them to continue the hero’s journey through whatever landscape they happen to be traversing, preferably with some moral ambiguity thrown in for good measure.
 Every hero must have moments of weakness, every villain moments of grace.
 These are the things that turn good stories into legendary ones.